brave/brave-core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New files have MPL-2.0 license header.
 - [ ] Request a security/privacy review as needed.
 - [ ] Adequate test coverage exists to prevent regressions
+- [ ] Build-flag guards are used for code that touches:
+    - Ads
+    - Rewards
+    - Extensions
+    - Tor
+    - WebTorrent
 - [ ] Verify test plan is specified in PR before merging to source

 ## After-merge Checklist: